#EricaThomas: Georgia Lawmaker Says Dusty Deplorable Told Her ‘Go Back Where You Came From’ During Grocery Store Incident

 “Of course you would deny those things.
 But the people in the store, you know we have witnesses that are willing to be a witness in court.”

-We stand with Erica, it’s not hard to believe that an enraged Incel would mirror Cretin In Chief’s “go back” statements.
+It’s not hard to believe that an enraged Incel would mirror Cretin In Chief’s “go back” statements.
 Looks like Publix is gonna need a clean up on aisle 3, soon.

 Comments